 You can of course, request the test from a local physician at your next check up.

 Statins don’t vacuum cholesterol out of your arteries, they just reduce the amount you produce moving forward.
 As soon as you start taking them, your body stops making as much cholesterol as it used to, and cholesterol forms the backbone for testosterone, estrogen and brain neurotransmitters.

 A Little More Side Effects…

 Statins are potent drug muggers of many nutrients, in particular CoQ10.
 I was among the first health bloggers to ever alert consumers about this effect back in 1998, and I took a lot of flack for it!
 I had to defend that statement with research over and over to physicians that thought I was the new quack in town.
 Today, virtually every doctor knows this as a fact.

 Always keep in mind that statins negatively affect your ability to absorb your thyroid hormone medication, and produce thyroid hormone so it will be contributing, if not causing thyroid disease in some people.

 The Thyroid Gland Keeps You Focused and Fit

-The thyroid gland is one of your most important glands because it keeps you warm, happy, energetic, fit and focused.
-Without adequate hormone, you will not be able to metabolize fats.
+The thyroid gland is one of your most important glands because it keeps you warm, happy, energetic, fit, and focused.
+Without adequate hormone production, you will not be able to metabolize fats.
 So you won’t be able to properly mobilize and break down your cholesterol (or other fatty acids in the liver).
-At its core, thyroid hormone is a fat burner and cholesterol is a fat.
+At its core, thyroid hormone is a fat burner and cholesterol is fat.